[Webinar] Improving Service Quality & Compliance in Homecare Via AI: What Works And What Doesn’t

 Content marketing AI Agent Use case.
 One upload.
 An entire content batch produced, reviewed, and published — automatically

-An agent in Zenphi is a workflow with AI steps.
-It has a trigger, a sequence of actions and decisions, one or more model calls with structured outputs, and defined handling for every possible outcome — including failures, timeouts, and human escalations.
+An agent in Zenphi operates within a workflow.
+A workflow has a trigger, a sequence of actions and decisions, one or more AI agents calls with structured outputs, and defined handling for every possible outcome — including failures, timeouts, and human escalations.
 The visual canvas is where you build it.
 The execution engine is where it runs.
 The monitoring dashboard is where you watch it.

 Trigger